lindawang6/aps490/README.md

 List of cars separated by new lines.

-Format of each line: name, arrival time (seconds), departure time (seconds), model, desired change in SoC (%), sleep mode (True/False).
+Format of each line: name, arrival time (seconds), departure time (hh:mm:ss), model, desired change in SoC (%), sleep mode (True/False).

 Arrival time of 0 means the car arrives at 6pm.